scala/docs.scala-lang/_overviews/scala3-book/taste-methods.md

 ```

 Method parameters can also have default values.
-In this example, if the `timeout` parameter isn’t specified, it defaults to `5000`:
+In this example, the `timeout` parameter has a default value of `5000`:

 ```scala
 def makeConnection(url: String, timeout: Int = 5000): Unit =